codeaffen/codeaffen.org/projects/phpypam.md

 pi.update_entity(controller='sections', controller_path=entity['id'], data=my_section)
 {% endhighlight %}

+To change data you have to modify the value of the desired key to the value you want.
+You can see the data is changed in the dict from the former example.
-Here we change the data we want to change in the dict from the former example of creating a section.
-Then we get the entity to get the id of it to work on.
+Then you get the entity to obtain its id to work on.

 {: .box-note}
 **Note:** All modifying operations need the id of an entity not the name.

-In the last step we call `update_entity` and put the entity id in parameter `controller_path` with the `data` parameter we provide the fully entity description dictionary.
+In the last step you call `update_entity` and put the entity id in parameter `controller_path` with the `data` parameter you provide the fully entity description dictionary.

 ## delete an entity

-To delete an entity the `delete_entity` method has to be used.
+To delete an entity you have to use the `delete_entity` method.

 ~~~python
 delete_entity(controller, controller_path, params=None)